sgtoj/.dotfiles/README.md

 and development.
 It is designed to be **idempotent**, meaning it is safe to run multiple times.

-_This script was originally designed to run on MacOS, but works on linux too.
+_This script was originally designed to run on MacOS, but works on debian or ubuntu too.
 It has been used on (WSL) Ubuntu 24.
-None of the `brew` casts work on Linux, so use `apt` as an alteritive.
-Additionally, must set the default shell to `zsh` after script is completed since `chsh` does not work from script._
+However, none of the `brew` casts are supported, so uses `apt` as an alternative.
+Finally, setting `zsh` as the default shell must be done manually since `chsh` does not work from script._

 ### Instructions